History of the Jews in Affaltrach: Notable residents

 Two notable Jewish residents of Affaltrach were August and Bertha Thalheimer, a brother and sister from Affaltrach who were Communist activists in the first half of the 20th century and among the founders of the Spartacus League.

 Reports

-Anti-Semitic incident in 1899
+Antisemitic incident in 1899

-In February 1899, an article describing an anti-Semitic incident in Affaltrach was published in Allgemeine Zeitung des Judentums.
+In February 1899, an article describing an antisemitic incident in Affaltrach was published in Allgemeine Zeitung des Judentums.
 Apparently, a few young men attacked a few Jewish shop owners in Affaltrach, causing them slight injuries and insulting Judaism.
 They were given trials and were sentenced to about 14 days of prison and a fine; some irregularities were found in the process of the trial, according to the article.